 A pillar crypt at Knossos is a ground-floor room with a central pillar carved with the sacred double axe, used for Minoan religious ritual.
 Plan tickets and tours through My Greece Tours.

 The pillar crypts are among the most atmospheric sacred spaces of the Palace of Knossos.
-The sections below cover what they are, their religious use, the double-axe signs, where they are and how to see them.
+The sections below cover what they are, how many there are, their religious use and the double-axe signs.
+They also cover the lustral basins beside them, other Minoan sites, the link to sacred caves, where the crypts are and how to see them.

 What is a pillar crypt at Knossos?

-A pillar crypt at Knossos is a windowless ground-floor room with one or more square stone pillars at its centre.
+A pillar crypt at Knossos is a windowless ground-floor room with square stone pillars at its centre, read as a Minoan cult room rather than an ordinary basement.

-A pillar crypt is a type of room found at Knossos and other Minoan sites: a ground-floor, basement-like chamber, usually windowless and dim, with one or more square-built stone pillars standing at its centre.
-At Knossos a pair of these rooms, known as the pillar crypts, lies in the west wing of the palace, the main religious quarter, and they are among the most distinctive sacred spaces of the building.
+A pillar crypt is a room type found at Knossos and other Minoan sites.
+It is a ground-floor, basement-like chamber, usually windowless and dim, with square-built stone pillars standing at its centre.
+At Knossos a pair of these rooms, known as the pillar crypts, lies in the west wing of the palace.
+That wing was the main religious quarter, and the crypts rank among the most distinctive sacred spaces of the whole building.
+The rooms are small and low.
+Their heavy stone construction sets them apart from the airy halls and light-wells that define the residential quarters east of the Central Court.

-The central pillars are partly structural, helping to support the upper storeys, yet the crypts are generally understood as cult rooms rather than mere basements, because of their location among the religious rooms, their dim and secluded character, and above all the sacred symbols carved on the pillars.
-Channels and stands found in some pillar crypts suggest that offerings or libations were made there.
-They give a strong sense of the more secret, underground side of Minoan religion at Knossos.
-Our guide to Minoan religion covers the beliefs, and the next section covers how the crypts were used.
+The central pillars are partly structural, since they help carry the upper storeys.
+Even so, the crypts are read as cult rooms rather than plain basements.
+That reading rests on their place among the religious rooms, their dim and secluded character, and above all the sacred symbols carved on the pillars.
+Channels, basins and vessel-stands recovered in the crypts point to offerings or libations made there.
+Together these traces give a strong sense of the more secret, underground side of Minoan religion at Knossos.
+Our guide to Minoan religion covers the beliefs, and the next section covers how many crypts survive.

 What were the pillar crypts used for?

-The pillar crypts are thought to have been used for Minoan religious ritual, focused on the central pillar as a sacred object.
+The pillar crypts are thought to have been used for Minoan religious ritual, with the central pillar itself serving as the sacred focus, honoured through libations and offerings.

-The pillar crypts are interpreted as cult rooms used for Minoan religious ritual, with the central pillar itself serving as the sacred focus of the room.
-The idea is that the pillar was venerated as a holy object or as the dwelling or embodiment of a deity or sacred power, a form of worship in which a column or pillar stands for the divine, known from other evidence in Minoan religion.
+The pillar crypts are read as cult rooms used for Minoan religious ritual.
+The central pillar itself served as the sacred focus of the room.
+The idea is that the pillar was venerated as a holy object, or as the dwelling or embodiment of a deity or sacred power.
+This is a form of worship in which a column or pillar stands for the divine.
+That kind of pillar and column cult is known from other evidence in Minoan religion, where sacred trees and stone pillars often mark the presence of a god rather than a carved human image.

-Practical traces support a ritual use: some pillar crypts contain stone-lined channels, basins or vessel-stands around or near the pillar, which are interpreted as provision for pouring libations or making offerings, perhaps of liquids, oil or other gifts, that drained or collected there.
-The dim, secluded, underground character of the rooms would have suited solemn or secret rites, set apart from the busy courts above.
-Together with the carved double axes, this marks the pillar crypts as important religious spaces in the west wing of Knossos.
-Our guide to the Minoan double axe covers the sacred symbol, and the next section covers the double-axe signs in the crypts.
+Practical traces support a ritual use.
+Certain pillar crypts contain stone-lined channels, basins or vessel-stands set around the pillar.
+These are read as provision for pouring libations or making offerings of liquids, oil or other gifts that drained or collected there.
+One line of interpretation even connects deposits below the floor with the ash of sacrifices, though that reading is debated.
+The dim, secluded, underground setting would have suited solemn or hidden rites, set apart from the busy courts above.
+With the carved double axes, these features mark the crypts as important religious spaces.
+Our guide to the Minoan double axe covers the sacred symbol, and the next section covers the double-axe signs.

 What are the double-axe signs in the pillar crypts?